NetGitSquad/NetDevs/README.md

 # NetDevs

-I will post every single update in this README File, including the associations and other things I made.
+I will post every single update in the files (this is just README File), including the associations and other things I made.

 # Associations